yashilvora19/accident_severity_prediction/README.md

 Through the heatmap and pair-plot we had decided to plot, we were able to see trends and patterns.
 These were corroborated by a few more visualizations of specific trends: light intensities vs number of accidents, number of casualties vs number of vehicles, and number of accidents vs time (over a span of 4 years).

 The pair-plot we created is given below.
 Through this pairplot, we can see the clear relation between latitude and longitude since the data maps out across the United Kingdom.
-We can also see a correlation between the year and number of casualties, since the number of casualties decreases per year (good job, UK traffic police!
-(TODO: I added this lol remove it if you want)).
+We can also observe no significant correlation between the year and number of casualties, discussed later below.
 There also seem to be correlations between the latitude/longitude and the number of casualties/accidents.
 ![pairplot](imgs/pairplot.png)

 Next, we plotted a heatmap - we can see that the highest correlation coefficient that Accident Severity has is with Number of Casualties, at 0.088 .